Female Convict Scorpion: Jailhouse 41

 Female Prisoner Scorpion: Jailhouse 41 (女囚さそり　第４１雑居房, Joshū Sasori – Dai 41 Zakkyobō) is a film released in 1972 by Toei Company.
 It is the second in the Female Prisoner Scorpion series.
-It stars Meiko Kaji and is directed by Shunya Itō, who also directed the first film in the series Female Prisoner 701: Scorpion.
+It stars Meiko Kaji and is directed by Shunya Itō, who also directed the first film in the series, Female Prisoner #701: Scorpion.

 Plot

-Nami Matsushima (Meiko Kaji) is locked up and bound in underground solitary confinement.
-She makes a weapon out of a spoon by holding it in her mouth and grinding it against the concrete floor.
+Nami Matsushima (Meiko Kaji) is being kept bound in a underground solitary confinement cell, where she fashions a shiv out of a spoon by holding it in her mouth and grinding it against the concrete floor.
 The prison's chief warden, Goda, is to be promoted to a higher post shortly.
 When an inspector visits the prison, Matsushima is brought out of confinement for one day.
-During the inspection, Matsushima makes a surprise attack on Goda and scratches his face.
-The other prisoners start to riot, but the guards defuse the situation.
+During the inspection, Matsushima attacks Goda and slices his face.
+The other prisoners start to riot, but it is quelled by the guards.

 The prisoners are punished by being sent to an intensive labour camp.
 Believing that Matsushima may inspire the other prisoners to revolt, Goda assigns four guards to publicly rape her.
-Returning from the labour camp, Matsushima is in a van with six other prisoners, one of whom is Oba (Kayoko Shiraishi).
-The other prisoners beat Matsushima, who falls lifeless and bleeding.
+On the way back from the labour camp, Matsushima is in a van with six other prisoners, Azama (Eiko Yanami), Miyako, nicknamed "Chibi" (Kuniko Ishii), Noda (Hiroko Isayama), Oba (Kayoko Shiraishi), Oikawa (Yuki Aresa), and Yasugi (Yukie Kagawa).
+The other prisoners beat Matsushima bloody, knocking her unconscious.
 The guards are alerted that Matsushima is feared dead.
-When they stop the van to inspect her, Matsushima strangles and kills one of the guards, and Oba and the other prisoners capture the other guard and blow up the van.
-When Goda sees the van's ruins, he sends search parties to look for Matsushima.
+When they stop the van to inspect, Matsushima strangles and kills one guard, and Oba and the other prisoners capture the other guard and blow up the van.
+When Goda sees the wreckage, he sends search parties after Matsushima.

-The prisoners escape to an abandoned village, where Oba reveals her crime: when she found her husband cheating on her, she drowned her 2-year-old son and killed her unborn baby by stabbing herself.
+The prisoners escape to an abandoned hut near a village, where they decide to wait for nightfall and steal new clothes to escape in.
+Oba reveals her crime: when she found her husband cheating on her, she drowned her two-year-old son and killed her unborn baby by stabbing herself in the stomach.
 In the village, the prisoners find a mysterious old woman wielding a dagger.
-A surreal sequence follows, where the crimes of each of the prisoners are explained.
+A surreal sequence follows in which a narrator reveals the crimes for which each prisoner was jailed - Oikawa for strangling her lover who was abusing her son, Azama for poisoning her married lover's wife, Yasugi, a prostitute, as an accessory when violence broke out amongst her jealous johns, Noda for committing arson against people she envied, and Chibi for killing her father in self-defense as he tried to rape her.
 The old woman gives Matsushima her knife before she dies; her body then turns into leaves and is blown away by the wind.
-The prisoners see a town, where they decide to steal new clothes from to escape.
-Waiting for nightfall, they hide out in an abandoned hut.